Annie Miller (tennis): Tennis career

 Miller began playing tennis for fun when she was five years old.
-At 16, she received a scholarship to attend the former Nick Bolletieri Tennis Academy.
+At 16, she received a scholarship to attend the Nick Bollettieri Tennis Academy.
 After a successful junior career, she began playing the USTA circuit at age 15, and at 18, she began playing tennis professionally.
 She played right-handed (double handed backhand).

 At the time when Miller started thriving in professional tennis – at the age of 21, a mere four years into her career – she took an indefinite leave of absence from the Women’s Tennis Association.
 This was the best season of her career, with her solid run to the third round of the U.S. Open, which was her personal best, ranking her Number 43 in the world.

-Miller also beat both Lindsay Davenport (who was Number 7 in the world) and Mary Pierce, which earned her reputation for being a “young player on the rise.”
+Miller also beat both Lindsay Davenport (who was Number 7 in the world) and Mary Pierce, which earned her a reputation as a "young player on the rise".
 When she played at the Open against Monica Seles – a game that was televised – she accrued a whole slew of new fans, due to her impressive playing and attractiveness.

 Miller was a member of both the U.S. Maureen Connolly Brinker Cup team and the U.S. National Team in 1991–92.

 Post-tennis life

 After the 1998 US Open, Miller made the decision to attend college at University of Michigan, where she received a Bachelor in Business Administration (BBA) and Master of Accounting degree at University of Michigan Ross School of Business.

-Following her tennis career, she worked at Pricewaterhouse Coopers, Fenway Sports Group (now Fenway Sports Management), and Adidas.
+Following her tennis career, she worked at PricewaterhouseCoopers, Fenway Sports Group (now Fenway Sports Management), and Adidas.

 Awards

-In a 1991 junior competition, Miller won the U.S. National 16s and 1992 Easter Bowl 18s.
+In 1991, Miller won the USTA Girls' 16 National Championships, followed by the Girls' 18 singles title at the Easter Bowl in 1992.
 The following year she received the Clairol/WTA Tennis Scholarship at the U.S. Open.
-Two years later, she received the 1994 International Hall of Fame Sportsmanship Award.
+In 1993, Miller received the Bill Talbert Junior Sportsmanship Award, presented by the USTA and the International Tennis Hall of Fame.